sonata-nfv/tng-sdk-validation/README.md

 `tng-sdk-validation` can be used through the CLI, as service  or as a micro-service running inside a docker container.

-> Work in progress.
-Please do not use this repository until this warning is removed.

 ## Installation

 This tool has been designed to be executed in Linux system and Python 3.6 or higher.